locationtech/geomesa/docs/tutorials/geomesa-quickstart-cassandra.rst

   this will be ``geomesa``.
 More information on how to setup keyspaces is available `here <http://www.geomesa.org/documentation/user/cassandra/install.html#connecting-to-cassandra>`__.
-- ``<table>`` the name of the destination table that will accept these test records; this table should either not exist or should be empty
+- ``<table>`` the name of the destination table that will accept these test records.
+This table should either not exist or should be empty
 - ``<user>`` (optional) the name of a Cassandra user that has permissions to create, read and write tables